Smoking chicken is another one of my favorite things to do.. done correctly it can be quite tasty and very healthy as well.

 You can mop the chickens with some butter or spiced olive oil if you like..
 I do not mop the chickens at all as I have found that it is really not needed.
 The outside of the chickens tend to stay nice and moist throughout the entire smoke.

-I like to use a Taylor meat thermometer to check the temperature of the chicken since the entire success of smoking chicken lies in not overcooking the chicken.
+I like to use a digital probe meat thermometer to check the temperature of the chicken since the entire success of smoking chicken lies in not overcooking the chicken.

-Or.. if you want to get fancy you can get my favorite remote meat thermometer.. the Maverick ET-732.
+My favorite digital probe meat thermometer right now is the Maverick ET-733 which is remote.
 The sending unit stays with the smoker and monitors the smoker temperature AND the meat temperature.
 The reciever stays in your pocket or on the table next to you and you always know what's happening.
 The range is about 300 feet and I'm loving it.

 Better yet.. it's only about $60 bucks on Amazon.com and it is well worth it!